georgefprice/georgefprice.github.io/_research/PreviousResearch.md

 ---

+## Phd in Applied Mathematics - The University of Manchester (2017-2021)

-## PhD Thesis - Modelling of solute transport past a disordered uptake field
+**Modelling of solute transport past a disordered uptake field**

+Supervisors:

 Abstract: